Filter by

 Each piece is meticulously created to reflect the changing seasons, festivals, and various elements of nature, showcasing the artistry and cultural heritage of Japan.
 Often enjoyed during tea ceremonies, these elegant sweets are appreciated for their subtle sweetness and beautiful presentation, embodying the Japanese philosophy of harmony and attention to detail.

 Afterward, you'll experience the art of whisking your own bowl of Simply Native’s matcha to pair with the sweets you made.
-You'll also have the opportunity to take one of your handcrafted sweets home.
+You'll also have the opportunity to take two of your handcrafted sweets home.

 Workshop highlights